 But this is what the passage says:

 2 Now both Jesus and His disciples were invited to the wedding.
 3 And when

 to you, do it.”
+(John 2:2-5)

 Jesus did not give any orders on His own initiative; His Mother was the one who instructed the servants to do whatever He tells them to do.

 If Jesus and the bridegroom were one and the same, would it be necessary for the Holy Mother to tell the servants “Do whatever He tells you”?
 Wouldn’t it have been self-evident that the word of the bridegroom was sufficient?
 Isn’t that what these very critics asserted, when they stated that “only the bridegroom could give orders”?

 Obviously, this was the wedding of a very close friend or a relative, which explains why the Holy Mother had the right - or was authorized - to give instructions during the event.

 Furthermore, the fact that the Holy Mother had to instruct the servants: “Do whatever He tells you” (pointing to Jesus), is also proof that the servants didn’t recognize Jesus as a person who had any say in the festivities, or "confused" Jesus as the bridegroom!

 In the last verse of this same chapter, it says: "After this(=Christ’s supposed wedding-feast in the city of Cana), they went down to Capernaum - He (the… “bridegroom” Christ!!), and His Mother and His brothers and His disciples, and there (in Capernaum) they stayed, for not many days".